The World Socialist Web Site invites workers and other readers to contribute to this regular feature.

 Close to 30 workers operating out of Cleanaway Commercial and Industrial Services depots at Darra in Brisbane and Burleigh on the Gold Coast, walked off the job for 24 hours on Thursday in opposition to the company’s proposed enterprise agreement.
 Transport Workers Union (TWU) members set up pickets at both depots.

 The TWU claimed that Cleanaway’s proposed EA stripped away fundamental rights and conditions.
-A union spokesman said that proposed changes to rostering would seriously impact on drivers’ pay and conditions, attack their hours of work and rates for working unsociable work patterns.
+A union spokesman said that proposed changes to rostering would seriously impact on drivers’ pay and conditions and attack their hours of work and rates for working unsociable work patterns.

 The union claimed on social media that it is fighting for a pay rise that keeps pace with the cost of living and to maintain existing conditions.
 The TWU has a long history of suppressing wages by signing below-inflation wage deals.